sanity-io/nextjs-blog-cms-sanity-v3/README.md

 git push
 ```

-Alternatively you can deploy without a `git` hosting provider using the Vercel CLI:
+Alternatively, you can deploy without a `git` hosting provider using the Vercel CLI:

 ```bash
 npx vercel --prod